 Though Confucianism is a lot closer to philosophy than it is to true religion, it’s had a great influence on Chinese cultures today.
 Confucianism’s beliefs focus on humanism and how it is important to treat others as you’d like to be treated; it also focused on the importance of every person fulfilling the obligations they had been given.
 It didn’t focus on things like goddesses and gods or even mysticism.

-Also known as Daoism, Taoism is the Chinese religious belief that was developed after Confucianism.
+Also known as Daoism, Taoism is a Chinese religious belief that was developed after Confucianism.
 But unlike Confucianism, Taoism is more focused on the spiritual elements that Confucianism ignored.
-It also lays focus on the importance of the nature of the universe.
+It also lays focuses on the importance of the nature of the universe.
 The guiding principle in Taoism is something called The Way, an element that relates to the harmonious state of natural order arising between human beings and the universe/ world.
 Taoism also focuses on Non-Action, meaning that people are to live by the true nature of the world as it is rather than strive hard to achieve their desires.

 Finally, it’s worth noting that Christianity has also proliferated in China, and since the 1980s, there has been an increase in the growth of Protestantism as one of China’s fastest-growing religious groups.

 My name is Yelang, I love my country.
 I love Chinese history, Chinese cultureandChinese food, I want to share my story to friends all over the world.
 Truly, without any political bias, let you know my motherland.
 For this reason, I have traveled all over China's 20 + provinces and visited more than 100 + cities.
 At the same time, I read a lot of books and articles, and let you know through the website of sonofchina.
 At the same time, I hope to get to know friends all over the world and know different countries in the world through sonofchina.So, if you have any questions, please let me know.